BUYING A VILLA IN BALI GUIDE – Everything you need to know

 Which land title is best for a foreigner; Leasehold, Hak Pakai or Hak Guna Bangunan?

-- Leasehold is much easier to purchase without any company set up and protected by the Indonesian law
+• Leasehold is much easier to purchase without any company set up and protected by Indonesian law

-- You can use leasehold land for whatever the zoning of the land permits.
-Whether it is holiday rental, commercial business or as your private residence
+• You can use leasehold land for whatever the zoning of the land permits.
+Whether it is a holiday rental, commercial business, or your private residence

-- Hak Pakai or Hak Guna Bangunan are for bigger investments.
-You will need to make an investment of about $500.000 upwards with the intention to start a business in Indonesia
+• Hak Pakai or Hak Guna Bangunan is for bigger investments.
+You will need to invest about $500.000 upwards to start a business in Indonesia

 Is buying a villa in Bali a good investment?